-Important Note About the Lessons
+Important Note About the Composition and Orchestration Lessons

 I don't teach songwriting or arrangement.
 My musical style and experience are within what is known as "contemporary classical music".
 I'm not specialized in teaching to write contemporary (popular) or jazz music or to write arrangements for bands.
 I like and value those genres, but they just aren't within my area of expertise.

 In addition to having written the soundtracks for eight Peruvian feature films and a Portuguese short film, I have been teaching film scoring for several years and some of my students have already received awards for their work.
 Lessons begin by covering some basic topics, such as narrative musical functions and uses of musical language in film music.
 Students are given assignments in the form of short videos for which they must write the music, following specific instructions.
 We also cover other related topics such as the film composition process and legal aspects.